Oakland Creditor Harassment Attorney

 the legal ability or intention to take such action (i.e. having you arrested,

 getting your wages garnished, seizing your assets, etc.)

-- Calling your constantly for the purpose of creating an annoyance
+- Calling you constantly for the purpose of creating an annoyance, especially

 - Failing to disclose or misrepresenting one's identity as a representative

 of the debt collector or creditor

 Calling you before 8 am or after 9 pm.

 Once the debt collector or creditor is notified that an attorney is representing

 you, that collector must go through your legal representative for all